lizzlam/lizzlam/README.md

-- Hi, I’m Elizabeth Lam! 🤠
-- I’m interested in learning techology field: software development and data engineering! ⚓️
-- I’m currently learning computer science @ Rutgers University 💃🍫🚨
+- Hi, My name is Elizabeth Lam.
+I currently major in Computer Science at Rutgers University - New Brunswick with a focus in software development and UI/UX design.
-- How to reach me: elizabethlam02@gmail.com 🗿
+- Feel free to reach me, my email is elizabethlam02@gmail.com

 <!---
 lizzlam/lizzlam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.